 Summary : Experience a 14-day expedition that encompasses the spirit of the Arctic.
 You will cruise by Zodiac looking for polar bears, Svalbard’s unique subspecies of reindeer and Arctic foxes.
-Navigating down the coast of Greenland, you will explore glaciers, bays and inlets along the way and spend two days exploring Scoresby Sund, one of the largest fjord systems in the world.
+Navigating down the coast of Greenland, you will explore glaciers, bays and inlets along the way and spend several days exploring Scoresby Sund, one of the largest fjord systems in the world.
 This journey highlights the contrast and change in the Arctic as you move south finally ending in the land of fire and ice, Iceland.
 Inuit villages, unique wildlife and remote destinations are some of the highlights on this truly unforgettable voyage through the Arctic.

-Activities : Birding, Culture, Hiking, Kayaking
+Activities : Birding, Culture, Hiking, Kayaking, Triple/Quad Cabins

 AARP Discount: Members of AARP save $100 per person.
 Not combinable with other discounts.

-This is the largest national park in the world, Northeast Greenland National Park, which is nearly impossible to reach except on expedition ships.
+This is the largest national park in the world, nearly impossible to reach except on expedition ships.
 Spectacular geology combined with glacial features create steep mountains raising directly from the sea.
 Look out for picturesque scenery, wildlife and other interesting landing sites in this unspoiled wilderness.

 Shortly after breakfast, disembark in Reykjavik.
-Transfer is available to passengers with flights booked on disembarkation day (do not book flights before noon), that includes a stop enroute at the Radisson Blue 1919 Hotel.
+Transfer is available to passengers with flights booked on disembarkation day (do not book flights before noon), that includes a stop en route at the Radisson Blue 1919 Hotel.
 Passengers planning on staying in Reykjavik post trip may take this transfer, or hire a taxi at the pier for transfer to the their accommodations.

 Mandatory Travel Insurance: